mosra/magnum/README.md

 LICENSE
 =======

-Magnum is licensed under MIT/Expat license, see [COPYING](COPYING) file for details.
+Magnum is licensed under the MIT/Expat license, see [COPYING](COPYING) file for details.